Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 - Proactively reach out to other interesting titles (without skipping over your champ)

-Justine advises reaching out to these contacts once you find them.
-“Reference the work you’ve been doing with their colleagues, provide actual metrics that your product has accomplished that impact the company, and offer to include them on the next call or chat for 15 minutes about their initiatives at the company,”
+Justine advises reaching out once you find these contacts.
+"Reference the work done with their colleagues, share metrics your product has accomplished, and offer to include them on the next call or chat for 15 minutes."

 Here’s a template from Steven that you can use to start the conversation:

-If you're a UserGems 💎 customer, we can help you surface these titles in your CRM automatically and continuously.
+If you're a UserGems customer, we surface these contacts in your CRM automatically and keep them updated continuously.
 Either way, it's well worth the time and effort.

-“After learning about some of their initiatives, it could make sense to add additional use cases for your product,” says Justine.
-“And if it doesn’t, you’ve still added another (potential) champion which is a huge win.”
+"After learning about their initiatives, it could make sense to add additional use cases," says Justine.
+"If it doesn't, you've still added another potential champion — a huge win."

 Using customer success to boost pipeline generation